-If a participant is selected to win a bonus (1 in 5 chance), one part of the study (\textit{Valuation} or \textit{Binary Choice}) is selected at random.
-If \textit{Binary Choice} is selected, subjects receive the option they chose in a randomly selected decision.
-If \textit{Valuation} is selected, subjects receive the option they chose in a randomly selected decision within a randomly selected price list. \\ \\ \textbf{Sample Collection and Screening.} Participants were recruited from Prolific, screening for subjects based in U.S. with a Prolific approval rating greater than or equal to 98\% and with 500 or more completes using Prolific's pre-screening tools.
-Participants who did not pass a comprehension check were screened out of the study.
-151 subjects in total were recruited for the study.
-The median study completion time was 20 minutes.
+If a participant is selected for a bonus (1 in 5 chance), one part of the study (\textit{Valuation} or \textit{Binary Choice}) is selected at random.
+If \textit{Binary Choice} is selected, subjects receive the option they chose in a randomly selected decision; otherwise subjects receive the option they chose in a randomly selected decision within a randomly selected price list.

+Subjects were recruited from Prolific, screening for subjects based in the U.S. with a Prolific approval rating greater than or equal to 98\% and with 500 or more completes.
+Subjects who failed a comprehension check were screened out of the study.
+151 subjects in total were recruited.
+The median completion time was 20 minutes.
 The pre-registration for this experiment can be accessed at \url{https://aspredicted.org/C62_GRK}.